mlmedia/js-plugin-accordion/README.md

 ##Usage / Installation##

-Usage of this accordion plugin entails the usual process: (1) create the HTML markup, (2) add the JavaScript / jQuery refs, (3) initialize the plugin with any available options, and (4) style the markup with CSS as desired.
+Usage of this accordion plugin entails the usual process:

+1. create the HTML markup
+2. add the JavaScript / jQuery refs
+3. initialize the plugin with any available options
+4. style the markup with CSS as desired.

 ###HTML###